 Daniel’s Prayer

 Notice, though, that Daniel didn’t pray based on what they deserved.
 He didn’t say, “This isn’t fair,” or “Why are You letting this happen to us?”
 (Dan.
 9.5-12).
-And even though he wasn’t personally guilty, he confessed their sins to God as a nation and asked for mercy.
+And even though he wasn’t personally guilty, he confessed the nation’s sins to God and asked for mercy.
 Then he asked that God move because of who He is:

 18 O my God, incline Your ear and hear; open Your eyes and see our desolations, and the city which is called by Your name; for we do not present our supplications before You because of our righteous deeds, but because of Your great mercies.
 19 O Lord, hear!
 O Lord, forgive!
 O Lord, listen and act!
 Do not delay for Your own sake, my God, for Your city and Your people are called by Your name” (9.18-19).